Menu

 What do you think these Mystery artefacts were used for?
 What do they have in common?
 How are they different?

 Class 4 have researched 'Flight' as part of their Curriculum Vehicle.
 They have visited RAF Cosford Air Museum and investigated flight through the ages, questioned experts about the Primary and Secondary sources displayed at the museum and taken part in World War 2 workshops showing the uniform artefacts of airmen through the ages.
 The children have also visited Cannock Chase Museum where they have experienced life during the Second War; they lived through Black-outs, Rationning and Evacuation.
 Most importantly, they learned how History has two sides when they discovered that their instructor for the day had had German parents who had lived through World War 2.
 Class 4 enjoyed finding out about life for the Germans, as well as the British, during the War.
+Class 3 have explored the past by visiting Boscobel House and finding out about life during the English Civil Wars.

 The Best of the Best